Italian Animalist Party: History

 The Italian Animalist Party was founded in 2006 by lawyer and animal rights activist Cristiano Ceriello.
 The main objectives of the Italian Animalist Party are animal liberation and climate change activism.
+It was one of the member parties of the EUDemocrats, a left-wing Eurosceptic European political party.

 In 2019, the Italian Animalist Party participated in the 2019 European Parliament election, obtaining 0.6% at the national level, making it the tenth Italian political party by number of seats held.

 In 2020, the party organized food collections for animals during the COVID-19 pandemic in Italy and presented a petition to the president of the province of Trento and to the Prefect and the Minister of the Environment asking for the release of the M49 bear.